 Mass Planting, Rock/Alpine Gardens, General Garden Use

 Little Princess Spirea is draped in stunning clusters of pink flowers at the ends of the branches from late spring to early summer.
-It has emerald green foliage which emerges chartreuse in spring.
+It has emerald green deciduous foliage which emerges chartreuse in spring.
 The small serrated pointy leaves turn an outstanding coppery-bronze in the fall.
-The fruit is not ornamentally significant.